Modeling Nonstationary Extremal Dependence via Deep Spatial Deformations: Inference

 To prevent overfitting when the warping $\bm{f}(\cdot)$ includes ``overly-flexible'' units, we add to the loss function a regularization term penalizing their weights.
 In our implementation, we only penalize the weights of SR-RBF($l$) units with $l \geq 2$ (recall Section~\ref{Methodology:DCrPP}), when such units are included in the model's architecture.
 The resulting regularized loss function, denoted $\tilde{\ell}(\cdot)$, modifies the original loss $\ell(\cdot)$---either $\ell_{\text{WLS}}(\cdot)$ in (\ref{eq:WLS_loss}) or $\ell_{\text{GSM}}(\cdot)$ in (\ref{eq:GSM_loss})---by adding a penalty equal to the sum of squared weights from the SR-RBF($l$) unit, i.e.,

-where $\alpha>0$ is a penality parameter, $n_l$ denotes the depth of the SR-RBF($l$) unit, and $w_i, i=1,\ldots,n_l$, denotes the weight of each layer.
-The coefficient $\alpha$ can be optimized via a grid search and, in unreported experiments related to our simulation study and data application, we found that setting $\alpha=1$ generally performs satisfactorily.
+where $\alpha>0$ is a penalty parameter, $n_l$ denotes the depth of the SR-RBF($l$) unit, and $w_i, i=1,\ldots,n_l$, denotes the weight of each layer.
+The coefficient $\alpha$ can in principle be selected via a grid search; in the Supplementary Material (Section~\ref{Appendix:alpha_sensitivity}; Figures~\ref{pic:alpha_sens_800} and~\ref{pic:alpha_sens_2000}), we find that $\alpha=3$ performs well for the simulation study with $D=800$, while $\alpha=100$ is a reasonable choice for an idealized setting similar to the data application with $D=2000$.
+Due to the excessive computational burden, we have not performed the full grid search for the real-data application, and thus view the choice of $\alpha=100$ as practical guidance from an idealized simulation setting with a similar training size.
+We thus set $\alpha=3$ in Section~\ref{SimulationStudy} and use $\alpha=100$ in Section~\ref{RealDataApplication} as a practical default.
 Models with complex architectures comprising the SR-RBF($l$) unit with $l\geq 2$ are thus penalized by the above ridge regularizer, and we set $\tilde{\ell}(\cdot) = \ell(\cdot)$ if these units are not included.

-An alternative approach to prevent overfitting could exploit cross-validation, which examines the model performance by assessing the loss over a carefully chosen out-of-sample validation set; see, e.g., \cite{wang2023spatial+}.
-Better performance over the validation locations indicates better generality of the estimated model.
-Nevertheless, we found that this method can be very sensitive to the choice of validation locations, especially in a nonstationary setting where estimating the spatial warping is of interest, and it may result in underestimating the warping complexity; hence, we instead utilize our simple regularization technique with $\alpha=1$ fixed to enhance model generalization.
+An alternative approach to assess and guard against overfitting is to exploit cross-validation, which evaluates performance by assessing the loss over a carefully chosen out-of-sample validation set; see, e.g., \cite{wang2023spatial+}.
+Better performance over the validation locations usually indicates better generality of the estimated model.
+In our setting, however, cross-validation can be difficult to interpret because withholding locations removes non-negligible spatial information and may distort the inferred deformation, since dependence is learned primarily from inter-site structure.
+In practice, we found that the results can be very sensitive to the choice of validation locations, especially in a nonstationary context where estimating the spatial warping is a key goal, and this sensitivity may artificially favor overly simple warpings (i.e., underestimate the required warping complexity).
+For this reason, we adopt the simple ridge regularization in \eqref{eq:regularizedLoss} to stabilize estimation and improve generalization, viewing cross-validation as a possible complement.